JuliaAstro/LombScargle.jl/README.md

 Fourier periodogram analysis.

-The prerequisite in order to be able to employ this fast method is to provide a `times` array as a `Range` object, which ensures that the times are perfectly evenly spaced.
-In Julia, `Range`s can be constructed for example with [`linspace`](http://docs.julialang.org/en/stable/stdlib/arrays/#Base.linspace) function (you specify the start, the end of the range, and optionally the length of the array) or with the [colon](http://docs.julialang.org/en/stable/stdlib/math/#Base.:) syntax (you specify the start, the end of the range, and optionally the linear step; a related function is [`colon`](http://docs.julialang.org/en/stable/stdlib/math/#Base.colon)).
+The prerequisite in order to be able to employ this fast method is to provide a `times` vector as a `Range` object, which ensures that the times are perfectly evenly spaced.
+In Julia, a `Range` object can be constructed for example with the [`linspace`](http://docs.julialang.org/en/stable/stdlib/arrays/#Base.linspace) function (you specify the start and the end of the range, and optionally the length of the vector) or with the [colon](http://docs.julialang.org/en/stable/stdlib/math/#Base.:) syntax (you specify the start and the end of the range, and optionally the linear step; a related function is [`colon`](http://docs.julialang.org/en/stable/stdlib/math/#Base.colon)).
-Somewhere in the middle is the [`range`](http://docs.julialang.org/en/stable/stdlib/math/#Base.range) function: you specify the start and the length of the array, and optionally the linear step.
+Somewhere in the middle is the [`range`](http://docs.julialang.org/en/stable/stdlib/math/#Base.range) function: you specify the start of the range and the length of the vector, and optionally the linear step.

 Since this fast method is accurate only for large datasets, it is enabled by default only if the number of output frequencies is larger than 200.
 You can override the default choice of using this method by setting the `fast` keyword to `true` or `false`.
-We recall that in any case, the `times` array must be a `Range` in order to use this method.
+We recall that in any case, the `times` vector must be a `Range` in order to use this method.

 The two integer keywords `ovesampling` and `Mfft` can be passed to `lombscargle`